neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 Packages/
   Framework/
-    The Framework directory contains packages of the FLOW3 distribution.
+    The Framework directory contains packages of the TYPO3 Flow distribution.

   Application/
     The Application directory contains your own / application specific packages.